dgaitsgo/info-vis-volkswagen/README.md

 All of us study at 42 Silicon Valley in California, USA.

 ## Frontend
-We designed the user experience to be linear.

 Generally speaking the frontend is divided in three main parts.
 1. Containers - making use of components and handling the state of the current page